Richard McCaslin

-Richard McCaslin (June 20, 1964 – October 14, 2018) was a former Marine, cosplayer, Batman stuntman at Six Flags AstroWorld, and convicted felon.
+Richard Wilson McCaslin (June 20, 1964 – October 14, 2018) was a former Marine, cosplayer, Batman stuntman at Six Flags AstroWorld, and convicted felon.

 Background

 McCaslin developed a fascination with comic books and super heroes while growing up in Zanesville, Ohio.
 Following his discharge from the Marine Corps, McCaslin developed the real-life superhero identity The Lynx in 1985.
 He briefly patrolled Zanesville with a teenage sidekick named Iron Claw.
 McCaslin would develop more personas over the years.
 He went on to live in Austin, Texas, and Carson City and Las Vegas, Nevada.

 McCaslin was described as "an avid fan" of country music singer Chely Wright.
 In 2001, he attended a charity event and placed the winning bid of $14,500 for a dinner with the performer, with proceeds benefiting Wright's Reading, Writing and Rhythm Foundation.
 Subsequent United States Secret Service files obtained through the Freedom of Information Act indicate that McCaslin stalked Wright using mail sent to her fan group, sending a VHS tape to her brother and showing up at a concert in an attempt to slip her a note.